graik/biskit/trunk/README.txt

-maintain and more convenient to use: The module Biskit.test automatically collects and runs (unittest) test cases from across the whole package and allows to skip or include tests depending on TAGS or package.
+maintain and more convenient to use: The module Biskit.test automatically collects and runs (unittest) test cases from across the whole package and allows to skip or include tests depending on TAGS or by package.
 The Biskit.PVM package has been re-arranged: The compilation of the built-in pypvm_core module used to be a notorious trouble maker.
 We have now outsourced and re-packaged pypvm into a standard distutils package that compiles and installs more smoothly.
 Besides,